DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 <a id="nestedatt--apps"></a>
 ### Nested Schema for `apps`

+Required:

+- `app_id` (String) ID of the Application in SimpleMDM

 Optional:

 - `deployment_type` (String) Optional.
 Type of assignment group.
 Must be one of standard (for MDM app/media deployments) or munki for Munki app deployments.
+Defaults to standard
 - `install_type` (String) Optional.
 The install type for munki assignment groups.
 Must be one of managed, self_serve, default_installs or managed_updates.
 This setting has no effect for non-munki (standard) assignment groups.
 Defaults to managed.

 ## Import